 IV.
 NOW, EVERYONE DOES HARVARD'S NPC A. Open a new page in your browser, type "harvard.edu" in the search box, and you should land on Harvard's homepage.
 B. Left-click on the question "What can we help you find?" in the upper right corner of the page, type "net price calculator", and press Enter.
 C. Choose the first alternative, and you should land in Harvard's NPC.
 D. Read the short list of disclaimers in the pop-up, press Enter, and you're ready to begin.
 E. Left-click on each question for an explanation, and choose your answers from the dropdown menus.
 F. Remember that colleges are interested in the amount of your available resources, so: 1.
 Your amount of cash and savings is your usual balance on the day before you get paid, not the day after.
 2. Funds in your retirement accounts are not readily available, so Harvard asks that you not include them.
 3. Harvard also asks that you not include your home equity.
 Harvard shows "Your Net Price Estimate" as a data stack on the right side of their NPC, but - following the Apples-to-Apples system - we are only interested in three numbers in the stack.
 So, fill in their Tuition & Fees and Room & Board in the appropriate blanks on your Bookends form.
-Harvard uses the term "Your Estimated Scholarship", so fill that amount in the Total Grants blank on your Bookends form.
+Harvard uses the term "Your Estimated Scholarship" for Total Grants, so fill that amount in the Total Grants blank on your Bookends form.
 Determine your Remaining Balance by doing the addition and subtraction from left to right on that row, and you're done.
 Harvard does not include an EFC estimator in its NPC program, but we're going to get one from Berkeley.

 V. NEXT, EVERYONE DOES BERKELEY'S NPC A. Open a new page in your browser, type "berkeley.edu" in the search box, and you should land on Berkeley's homepage.
 B. Left-click in the search box in the upper right corner of the page, type "net price calculator", and press Enter.
 C. Choose the first alternative, and you should land in Berkeley's NPC.
 D. Scroll down and, assuming that your student is your dependent, left-click on "(Fall or Spring) Dependent Net Price Calculator."
 E. If you hover your cursor over each question or answer, an explanatory bubble will open.
 Either choose or fill in your answers as appropriate.
 Numeric answers should not include commas or dollar signs.
 F. Self-employed parents should understand that, when colleges ask for "Income Taxes Paid", that amount should just include federal income taxes paid and not self-employment taxes paid which are accounted for in "Adjustments to Income" at the bottom of the first page on your 1040.
 G. Again, colleges are interested in the amount of your available resources, so: 1.
 Your amount of cash and savings is your usual balance on the day before you get paid, not the day after.
 2. Funds in your retirement accounts are not readily available, so those funds are generally excluded.
 3. Berkeley does not ask the amount of your home equity.
 Once you've answered all of Berkeley's questions, you left-click the "Estimate Financial Aid" button, Berkeley's NPC Results will appear.
 Near the top of that page, you'll find Berkeley's estimate of your Expected Family Contribution.
 I've found that Berkeley's EFC estimator is accurate for my sample families, so write that number down.
-Californians can proceed to the next section, but the rest of us need to complete the Berkeley on your 49-State Bookends form.
+Californians can proceed to Section VI on this page, but the rest of us need to complete the Berkeley line on your 49-State Bookends form.
 The NPC's for schools in the University of California system do not have a single line item for non-resident tuition, so we'll find our applicant's total Tuition & Fees by adding the $17,048 shown for "Tuition and Fees" to the $28,014 shown for "Non-Resident Tuition" for a total of $45,062 which we'll record in the Tuition & Fees blank on your 49-State Bookends form.
 Next, Berkeley charges $18,144 for Room & Board, and we'll fill that number into that blank in the form.
 The last number we need from Berkeley's NPC results is the amount of Total Grants which Berkeley shows as "Grant Award."
 Now, just do the addition and subtraction from left to right on the form, and the result will be your Remaining Balance at Berkeley in the far right column.